modeset/dotset/README.md

-      update       Removes existing setup and installs fresh from git uninstall    Restores original dot files (or latest backup) backup       Backup the existing dot files from the ~/ directory help         Print this message
+      update       Removes existing setup and installs fresh from git uninstall    Restores original dot files (or latest backup) backup       Backup the existing dot files from the ~/ directory weekly       Runs a weekly update script to keep your machine pure help         Print this message

 ### Install